taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 Iúna flees with her son João into caves in Vermont to escape the huge clouds of hydrogen flouride.

 Massive fluctuations of electromagnetic radiation from sun flares completely disrupt planetside digital computing technology infrastructures.
-The vast majority of servers worldwide are wiped clean.
+The vast majority of servers worldwide are wiped clean, and power grids go down.

 Amid the chaos, nearly 60,000 planetside humans swarm onto Space Ferries to flee into orbit.
 The Space Ferries are overcrowded and the Space Consortium fears that too many people will try to come up into orbit and overload their resources, so they decide that, after one last trip, the Space Ferries would remain docked at the Orbital stations and not return to planetside until planetside has stabilized.